willcook4/poketful_bankengine/README.md

 Use `npm install` & `npm start` to run the app

+Try a demo of the account [here](https://bennie-pocketful.herokuapp.com/) or [here](https://inspiring-beaver-ae1b7d.netlify.com/)

-You can use the following email for the authentication screen - `Danielle@youth.co.nz` If BankEngine authentication api is no longer working, you can skip it by going to _/your-budget_ route
+You can use the following email for the authentication screen - `danielle@youth.co.nz` If BankEngine authentication api is no longer working, you can skip it by going to _/your-budget_ route

 The app was desinged for the phone screen size, but will work perfectly fine on other screen sizes.